timpostuvan/Video-K-Net/README.md

 We explore modifications of Video K-Net, a simple, strong, and unified framework for fully end-to-end dense video segmentation.
 Video K-Net is built upon K-Net, a method of unifying image segmentation via a group of learnable kernels.

-This project contains the training and evaluation code of Video K-Net for VPS (Video Panoptic Segmentation) on KITTI-STEP dataset.
+This project contains the training and evaluation code of Video K-Net for Video Panoptic Segmentation (VPS) on KITTI-STEP dataset.

 ### Overview of Contributions